The Heart of Sales

 Until or unless people choose to reconsider all of the elements within their status quo, and can find a way forward that doesn’t disrupt their status quo irreparably, they will do nothing.

-Start the buyer/seller relationship by helping buyers manage the idiosyncratic decision issues they must address internally.
+Start the buyer/seller relationship by helping buyers manage the idiosyncratic Pre-Sales decision issues they must address internally.
 Then, once they’ve determined their route, you can sell.
 It’s a good way to help people get to the very core, the very heart of the matter and create real change.
 And it gives us the opportunity to truly serve by leading the change.